orbeon/orbeon-forms-doc/form-builder/publishing.md

 [SINCE Orbeon Forms 2016.2]

 You can add or update a textual comment associated with the given published version.
-Adding a comment is not required.
+Adding a comment is not required, but setting a comment can help the form author understand what changes a given form version includes.

 When creating a new version, the field is initially empty:

 ![Empty comment](images/publish-comment-1.png)